Papers

 Overview of Conformal Quasicrystals and Holography

-The paper "Conformal Quasicrystals and Holography" by Latham Boyle, Madeline Dickens, and Felix Flicker, presents an innovative exploration into the discrete geometry underpinning holographic tensor network models.
-The paper unveils a novel structural concept, the conformal quasicrystal (CQC), which serves as a discrete model of conformal geometry at the boundary of hyperbolic space tessellations.
+The paper titled "Conformal Quasicrystals and Holography" by Latham Boyle, Madeline Dickens, and Felix Flicker, presents an innovative exploration into the discrete geometry underpinning holographic tensor network models.
+The study unveils a novel structural concept, the conformal quasicrystal (CQC), which serves as a discrete model of conformal geometry at the boundary of hyperbolic space tessellations.
 This discovery has potential implications across theoretical physics, including fields such as quantum gravity, condensed matter physics, and quantum information theory.

 Key Findings and Methodologies